AMID Logo

 Freight forwarder fee

-We have published a separate page, written for inexperienced exporters, with the web link at the very top of each page of our website.
+We have published a separate page, written for inexperienced exporters, which can be accessed via the web link located at the top of each page on our website.
 Please read it.
-After the reading, you should be much better prepared for international cargo transportation from the U.S., no matter which international shipping company you choose.
+After reading, you should be much better prepared for your journey, regardless of which international shipping company you choose.
 Below is just a part of the explanation.

-A. Do not confuse a parcel service with international cargo transportation LCL.
+A. Do not confuse a parcel service with global cargo transportation using LCL.

-Less-than-Container-Load transportation is designed to ship relatively sizable cargo abroad.
-Do not confuse this international transportation service with parcel services, such as USPS, FedEx, DHL, etc. LCL always requires paying a minimum shipping cost, which is typically equal to sending abroad a load of volume of one cubic meter
+Less-than-Container-Load transportation is designed to ship relatively small cargo abroad.
+Do not confuse this global cargo transportation service with parcel services, such as USPS, FedEx, DHL, etc. LCL always requires paying a minimum international shipping cost, which is typically equivalent to a load of one cubic meter in volume

 LCL is always subject to destination charges.
 Such charges apply to all modes of cargo transportation.
-Regardless of the mode of transportation and shipping company you deal with, all imports are subject to destination charges.
-Destination charges (sometimes called local charges) occur at the destinations.
+Regardless of the mode of transportation or international shipping company you use, all imports incur destination charges.
+Destination charges (sometimes referred to as local charges) are incurred at the destination.
 Therefore, they are not considered freight charges.

 B. Do not confuse LCL freight with international moving companies

-Yes, you can, most of the time, ship household goods or personal belongings from the U.S. overseas using Less-than-Container-Load.
-However, do not confuse Less-than-Container-Load freight with international moving companies.
+Yes, you can, most of the time, ship household goods or personal belongings from the U.S. overseas using Less-than-Container-Load services.
+However, do not confuse global cargo transportation via Less-than-Container-Load with international moving companies.

-All your items must be properly boxed, crated, and labeled with LCL.
+All your items must be properly boxed or crated.

-Suppose you are moving from the United States overseas.
-In that case, you may consider services from international moving companies, where an international moving company assessor should visit you and estimate the cost of shipping your household goods, including packing and moving your goods to an ocean carrier's possession.
-Certain international moving companies may offer you an "all-in" service, including support in recovering your shipping household goods and the delivery to your door at the destination.
-Then, always clarify with the international moving company whether all charges related to their service overseas are included in the shipping cost.
+Suppose you are moving from the United States to another country.
+In that case, you may consider services from international moving companies, where the company assessor should visit you and estimate the cost of moving your household goods from the USA, including packing and delivery to an ocean carrier's possession.
+Certain international moving companies may offer an "all-in" service, including support in recovering your household goods and delivering them to your door at the destination.
+Then, always clarify with the international moving company whether all charges related to their service overseas are included in the price.
 You may consider 123movers.com.

-However, international moving companies' prices are high.
+However, the prices of international moving companies are high.
 You may need to find an alternative.
-One alternative is shipping household goods internationally with a Less-than-Container load.
+One alternative is to move household goods using the Less-than-Container Load service.

 C. Shippers' responsibilities in commodities and documents

-When shipping goods from the U.S. abroad, shippers must understand that they are responsible for cargo description, the legality of the commodity, and the sufficiency of paperwork submitted for international shipping.
+When shipping goods from the United States abroad, shippers must understand that they are responsible for accurately describing the cargo, ensuring the legality of the commodity, and submitting sufficient documentation for international shipping.

-In international shipping, the ocean carrier bill of lading, which is the "title on exporting goods," generally states *Shipper load and count* and 'Said by the shipper to contain.'
+The ocean carrier Bill of Lading (BOL), which is the "title on exporting goods," generally states *Shipper load and count* and 'Said by the shipper to contain.'
 That means the ocean carrier and the freight forwarder are NOT responsible for the shipper's information on their commodity exporting from the USA.

-An international ocean freight forwarder should guide the shipper through the complexity of international shipment procedures.
-However, the shippers are solely responsible for providing all necessary documents related to their international shipping.
+An ocean freight forwarder should guide the shipper through the complexity of international shipping procedures.
+However, the shippers are solely responsible for providing all necessary documents related to the shipment.

 D. Storage/demurrage at destinations

 Several days before the arrival of your cargo at the destination, your consignee (recipient) should receive a notification from the ocean carrier destination agent in the form of an arrival notice.
 Typically, it will be emailed to the consignee.
-That is why providing a valid email to your bill of lading is essential.
+That is why providing a valid email address is essential.
 Also, they may make a phone call to the consignee.
-Ensure that the consignee's initial contact information in your booking request and transferred to your bill of lading is correct and valid.
+Ensure that the consignee's initial contact information in your booking request and transferred to your BOL is correct and valid.

-The arrival notice should be in official format and contain an invoice with a breakdown of destination (local) charges.
+The arrival notice should be in an official format and include an invoice with a detailed breakdown of destination (local) charges.

 As soon as you receive an arrival notice, act promptly.
 Your free storage time at a destination warehouse (CFS) is limited.
 Depending on CFS, it varies between 7 and 14 days.
 After that, storage/demurrage will begin accumulating.
 It will apply to destination charges and may dramatically increase the total destination charges.

 The ocean carrier destination agent should guide the consignee through the complexity of import recovery.
-However, if, for any reason, the consignee experiences difficulties with their import recovery at the destination, the first thing they should do is search for a customs broker licensed in the destination country.
+However, if, for any reason, the consignee experiences difficulties with import recovery at the destination, their first step should be to search for a customs broker licensed in the destination country.

 Freight rates calculator online